Qanpi/aoc2022/README.md

 # aoc2022

 Learning Clojure through solving puzzles from Advent Of Code 2022.
-At the beginning of this journey, I was generally familiar with algorithmic problem-solving, but implementing it via functional programming was an intriguing twist.
+At the beginning of this journey, I was generally familiar with algorithmic problem-solving, but implementing it via functional programming is an intriguing twist.

 ## License